m4ym4y/museum-of-all-things/docs/translation-guide.md

 - Navigate the lobby and check:

+    - [ ] Are all of the menus translated?
+(Main menu, pause menu, settings)
     - [ ] Are the information signs at the front desk translated?
     - [ ] Are the labels on the maps in the lobby translated?
     - [ ] Are the wing signs in the lobby (e.g. "Art - Featured Art Exhibits") translated?